DreamOfTheRedChamber/system-design-interviews/distributingData.md

 		* Some network links may be faster than others, could lead to problems discussed in "consistent prefix read"

 #### Leaderless replication
+##### Read repair and anti-entropy
+* Scenario: If the client starts reading from the node which failed before and just came back online, then it will get stale data.
+* How does it catch up on the writes that it missed:
+	1. Read repair: When a client makes a read from several nodes in parallel, it can detect any stale response.
+If the client sees that a replica has stale value, the client could write newer value back to that replica.
+	2. Anti-entropy process: Some datastores have a backend anti-entropy process constantly looking for differences in the data between replicas and copies any missing data from one replica to another.

+##### Quorums for reading and writing
+* Rule: If there are n replicas, every write must be confirmed by w nodes to be considered successful, and we must query at least r nodes for each node.
+As long as w + r > n, we expect to get an up-to-date value when reading, because at least one of the r nodes we're reading from must be up to date.
+Reads and writes that obey these r and w values are called quorum reads and writes.
+Normally, reads and writes are always sent to all n replicas in parallel.
+The parameters w and r determine how many nodes we wait for - how many of n nodes need to report success before we consider the read or write to be successful.
+* Reasoning: The set of nodes to which you've written and the set of nodes from which you've read must overlap.
+That is, among the nodes you read there must be at least one node with the latest value.
+* Limitation: Even with r + w > n, there are likely to be edge cases where stale values are returned.
+	1. If sloppy quorum is used, the w writes may end up on different nodes than the r reads, so there is no longer a guaranteed overlap between the r nodes and the w nodes.
+	2. If two writes occur concurrently and the winner is picked based on a timestamp, writes could be lost due to clock skew.
+	3. If a write happens concurrently with a read, the write may be reflected on only some of the replicas.
+In this case, it is undetermined whether the read returns the old or new value.
+	4. If a write succeeded on some replicas but failed on others, and overall succeeded on fewer than w replicas, it is not rolled back on the replicas where it succeeded.
+	5. If a node carrying a new value fails, and its data is restored from a replica carrying an old value, the number of replicas storing the new value might fall below w, breaking the quorum condition.

+##### Sloppy quorums and hinted handoff
+* Def
+	- Sloppy quorum: Writes and reads still require w and r successful responses, but those may include nodes that are not among the designated n "home" nodes for a value.
+This typically happens in a large cluster with significantly more than n nodes.
+It is likely that the client can connect to some database nodes during the network interruption, just not to the nodes that it needs to assemble a quorum for a particular value.
+If it still decides to accept writes anyway, and write them to some nodes that are reacheable but are not among the n nodes on which the value actually exists.
+	- Hinted handoff: Once the network interruption is fixed, any writes that one node temporarily accepted on behalf of another node are sent to the appropriate "home" nodes.

+* Use case: Increasing write availability: as long as any w nodes are available, the database can accept writes.
+It isn't a quorum at all in the traditional sense.
+It's only an assurance of durability.

+##### Detecting concurrent writes
+* Conflict avoidance
+	- Def: If the application ensure that all writes for a particular record go through the same leader, then conflicts cannot occur.
+	- Example case: In an application where the user could edit their own data, you can ensure that requests from a particular user are always routed to the same DC and use the leader in that DC for reading and writing; However, in cases when one DC fails or the user changes the location, this approach could break.
+* Last write wins.
+LWW achieves the goal of eventual convergence, but at the cost of durability.
+There are several popular approaches:
+	- Gives each write a unique id (timestamp, random number, a hash of the key and value) and then pick the write with the highest ID as the winner and throw away the other writes.
+This approach suffers from data loss.
+	- Give each replica a unique ID, and let writes that originated at a higher numbered replica always take precedence over writes that originated at a lower numbered replica.
+This approach suffers from data loss.
+* Merging concurrently written values
+	- An example for adding things: Shopping cart.
+	- An example for deleting things: Tombstone.
+* Version vector
+	- A version number is kept per replica as well as per key.
+Each replica increments its own version number when processing a write,, and also keeps track of the version numbers it has seen from each of the other replicas.
+This information indicates which values to override and which values to keep as siblings.
+* Custom conflict resolution logic
+	- Record the conflict in an explicit data structure that preserves all information, and write application code that resolves the conflict at some later time.
+* Question: [TODO] How does Amazon resolves the conflict within the shopping cart?